josephthomas08/Election_Analysis/README.md

 4. Percentage of votes each candidate won
 5. The winner of the election based on popular vote

+## Election Audit
+In addition to the above deatiled request Election Commission has requested us to provide additional data to complete the audit of the election results.

+The additional data requested were
+      1. The voter turnout for each county
+      2. The Percentage of votes from each county out of the total count
+      3. The county with the highest turnout.

 ## Resources
 Data set provided in CSV format
 Python 3.7.6 version was used for this project